 If you’re far away from your goals, you need lots of growth.
 If you currently have, say, half of what you’ll need in your portfolio to call yourself economically independent, and you are years from retirement, that likely means loading up (to a point) on stocks if you want to achieve your goal.
 Vroom vroom.

 If you’re closer to your goals, you may have more to lose than to gain, and stability becomes just as important as growth.
 That means leaning toward bonds and other fixed-income investments.
 Slooow down.

 For those of you far beyond your goals (you already have, say, 30 or 40 times what you’ll need to live on for a year), an altogether different set of criteria may take precedence.

 No simple formulas exist that determine the optimal allocation of bonds in a portfolio.
 That being said, there are some pretty good rules to follow.
 Here are a few:

-Rule #1: You should keep three to six months of living expenses in cash (such as money market funds or online savings bank accounts like Ally or EmigrantDirect.com) or near-cash.
+Rule #1: You should keep three to six months of living expenses in cash (such as money market funds or online savings bank accounts like EmigrantDirect.com) or near-cash.
 If you expect any major expenses in the next year or two, keep money for those in near-cash as well.

 When you read near-cash, think about CDs or very short-term bonds or bond funds.